 To decide whether these benefits are worth the extra annual cost, you may also consider the sign-up bonuses in play.
 The Chase Sapphire Reserve® Card offers the following sign-up bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 When those points are used to book travel through the Ultimate Rewards (UR) portal it works out to a value of $900.

-With the 50% redemption bonus, the Chase Sapphire Reserve® Card and the Chase Sapphire Preferred® Card offer a very similar value when it comes to their sign-up bonuses.
+With the 50% redemption bonus, the Chase Sapphire Reserve® Card and the Chase Sapphire Preferred® Card offers a competitive sign-up bonus (though not quite as valuable).
 Therefore, you'll want to consider all of the added benefits that come with the Chase Sapphire Reserve® Card to determine whether the $550 annual fee is worth splurging on.

 Interested in learning more about the Chase family?
 Read about the best Chase cards.

-The information related to the Citi Premier® Card and The Amex EveryDay® Preferred Credit Card from American Express has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the The Amex EveryDay® Preferred Credit Card from American Express has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.